cunicu/cunicu/docs/usage/md/wice_version.md

 ## wice version

-Show current status of the ɯice daemon, its interfaces and peers
+Show current status of the cunicu daemon, its interfaces and peers

 ```
 wice version [flags]